mishailovic/Hackintosh-Dell-7567-OpenCore_Ventura/README.md

 ## What works

-Everything except card reader and HDMI output.
+Everything except the card reader and HDMI output.

 ## What works partially

-Bluetooth works, but might be buggy and glitchy, buy some USB Bluetooth adapter as they are pretty cheap (only 3~4$), i'm using the Buro BU-BT21A adapter which works out of the box.
+Bluetooth works, but might be buggy and glitchy, buy some USB Bluetooth adapters as they are pretty cheap (only 3~4$), I'm using the Buro BU-BT21A adapter which works out of the box.

 ## Creating USB installer
 Format your USB flash drive as FAT32.
-Download the latest [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) package, go to the ```/Utilities/macrecovery/```, open your termial in that folder and type:
+Download the latest [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) package, go to the ```/Utilities/macrecovery/```, open your terminal in that folder, and type:

 ```
 python ./macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download
 ```

-After successful download of the BaseSystem.dmg and BaseSystem.chunklist, create folder called ```com.apple.recovery.boot``` on your USB flash drive, and copy BaseSystem.dmg and BaseSystem.chunklist right in it.
-Next, go ahead and grab latest EFI from [here](https://github.com/mishailovic/Hackintosh-Dell-7567-OpenCore_Monterey/releases).
-Unpack the "EFI" folder into the root of your USB flash drive, so USB structure will look like this:
+After successful download of the BaseSystem.dmg and BaseSystem.chunklist, create a folder called ```com.apple.recovery.boot``` on your USB flash drive, and copy BaseSystem.dmg and BaseSystem.chunklist right in it.
+Next, go ahead and grab the latest EFI from [here](https://github.com/mishailovic/Hackintosh-Dell-7567-OpenCore_Monterey/releases).
+Unpack the "EFI" folder into the root of your USB flash drive, so the USB structure will look like this:
 <details>
   <summary>Folder structure</summary>